SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

   (
     ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "right$"
-    OR "control over" OR "control of" OR "control and use" OR "access and control" OR "individual control" OR "collective control" OR "territorial control" OR "land control"
+    OR "control over" OR "control of" OR "control and use" OR "access and control" OR "individual control" OR "collective control" OR "territorial control" OR "land control" OR "economic control"
     OR "affordab*" OR "pro poor"
     OR "empower*" OR "inclusion" OR "sharing"
     OR "tenure security" OR "secure tenure" OR "land tenure" OR "income security" OR "secure livelihood$"